- Course: Breakfast & Brunch

 - Heat 1 Tbsp butter in a large sauce pan over medium heat.
 When melted, pour in seasoned eggs and pepper mixture.
 Use a wooden spoon or spatula to stir occassionally until scrambled eggs are set, 3-5 minutes.

-- Open crescent roll tube, unroll dough, and separate pre-cut triangles - do not roll them up!
-Arrange dough triangles on the baking sheet in a star pattern with the wider end of the triangles slightly overlapping in a rough circle.
-TIP: To create a round, even 'wreath', start by laying out 4 triangles each opposite the other in a North, South, East, West orientation.
+- To create a round, even 'wreath', start by laying out 4 triangles each opposite the other in a North, South, East, West orientation.
 Then, add one in between each of the first.

 - Place one slice of cooked bacon onto each of the crescent triangles, and spread shredded cheese along the inner circle where the triangles overlap.